-As well as absorbing energy from food, gut microbes are essential to helping humans take in nutrients.
-Gut bacteria help us break down complex molecules in meats and vegetables, for example.
-Without the aid of gut bacteria, plant cellulose is indigestible.
+As well as absorbing energy from food, gut microbes are essential to helping humans absorb nutrients.
+Gut bacteria help the body to break down complex molecules in meats and vegetables, for example.
+Without the aid of gut bacteria, the body cannot digest plant cellulose.

-Gut microbes may also use their metabolic activities influence food cravings and feelings of being full.
+Gut microbes may also use their metabolic activities to influence food cravings and feelings of being full.

 Without these early microbial guests, adaptive immunity would not exist.
-This is a vital defensive mechanism that learns how to respond to microbes after encountering them.
+This vital defensive mechanism learns how to respond to microbes after encountering them.
 This allows for a quicker and more effective response to disease-causing organisms.

 Huge investment has gone into research about microbial populations in the body and their genetics, exploring links with health and disease.

-Recent developments include further confirmation of ways to insert a new strain into an existing microbiota using nutrient availability without affecting the overall balance and function of the microbiome.
-This opens up the potential for probiotic treatments and new methods of analyzing the makeup of the gut microbiota.
+Recent developments include further confirmation of inserting a new strain into an existing microbiota using nutrient availability without affecting the overall balance and function of the microbiome.
+This opens up the potential for probiotic treatments and